-Because they’re a species so different from our own, it’s not always possible to discern when a hamster is sick.
-They hide pain and distress rather well, though you’ll be able to tell when something is off if you pay attention.
+Because they’re a species so different from our own, it’s not always possible to discern the signs of a sick hamster.
+They hide pain and distress rather well, though you’ll be able to tell when something is off if you know what to look for.
 Some symptoms are more noticeable, especially if they come on quickly, but others might be nearly invisible.
-You may have to listen or even smell closely to pick up on something your hamster is trying to tell you, but you’ll be so glad you did.
+You may have to listen or even smell closely to pick up on something your hamster is trying to tell you, but you’ll be glad you did.

 Hamsters are particularly sensitive to their environment, so drafts or even temperature changes can be enough to make them susceptible to a respiratory infection.
 Consequently, it’s important to strategize the location of your hamster’s cage in your home.
-Another highly specific cause of labored breathing and respiratory distress is using the wrong type of bedding in their enclosure.
+Using the wrong type of bedding in their enclosure is another highly specific cause of labored breathing and respiratory distress.
 Cedar chips and pine bedding are strongly aromatic, which can easily cause irritation to the eyes, nose, mouth, lungs, and even the skin (via Chicago Exotics Animal Hospital).
 Thankfully, these changes aren’t difficult to make, so your hamster will be feeling right as rain in no time.

 Wet tail is both a symptom your hamster might experience and the name of a lethal disease.
 The most common manifestation of this condition is diarrhea, though not all diarrhea is caused by wet tail.
 With this disease, a bacteria infects the small intestine and causes frequent, unusual bowel movements.
-In serious cases, your hamster will act lethargic, have a ruffled coat, and might even lose weight, which is what makes this sickness so deadly.
+In serious cases, your pet may act lethargic, might have a ruffled coat, and might even lose weight despite having a healthy hamster diet, which is what makes this sickness so deadly.